- Complete the Free Application for Federal Student Aid at fafsa.ed.gov

 Students with loans are not required to start repayment until six months after dropping below six program applicable credits.
 This is called a “grace period”.
-If you defer a semester and are below six credits for more than six months, repayment will begin and your grace period will have been spent.
+If you defer a semester and are below six program applicable credits for more than six months, repayment will begin and your grace period will have been spent.

 If you submitted a FAFSA and were not selected for verification, you will usually be awarded within 10-14 business days.

 If you submitted a FAFSA and were selected for verification, you will usually be awarded 10-14 bussiness days from the time you submitted your last complete verification document.

 Financial aid awards (scholarships, grants and/or loans) are disbursed within the first week of the semester if the student has submitted a FAFSA and requested documents by the priority deadline.
 Occasionally, some financial aid awards are disbursed earlier or later than others; however, there is no guaranteed date of disbursement.